Shaganappi, Calgary: Demographics

 Residents in this community had a median household income of $36,368 in 2000, and there were 19.5% low income residents living in the neighbourhood.
 As of 2000, 10.6% of the residents were immigrants.
 A proportion of 27.3% of the buildings were condominiums or apartments, and 52.8% of the housing was used for renting.

+Crime

 Education

 The community is served by Alex Ferguson Elementary public school.